chrisStepien/NimbleKnight/README.md

 # Bugs

+- Audio Bug: Jump sound triggers multiple times

+- Some tiles are missing throughout the level

 - Letting go of either run buttons while holding an arrow key makes the player keep running.

 - Jumping instead of walking off the edge to the Boss lair breaks the camera.